taylandogan/emacs-org-mode/README.md

 Or you can list all the packages by pressing: M-x list-packages <RET>, and install packages by choosing package and clicking install button.
 The things you download will be stored under ~/.emacs.d/el-get

-If you want to use Mobile Org.
+If you want to use Mobile Org:
  1. Get a Dropbox account.
- 2. Install it to your phone and your computer.
+ 2. Install Dropbox on your phone and computer.
- 3. Intall MobileOrg app to your phone.
+ 3. Install MobileOrg app on your phone.
  4. Make the necessary configurations in your config file. (mentioned in taylan.el)

 Mobile org works like git, so use these commands for synchronization: